Facts and Figures

 A separate piece of legislation, called the Health Research Extension Act, passed in 1985, covers all vertebrates — including mice, rats, and birds — used in research, testing, and education that is funded by the Public Health Service (PHS).
 The PHS Guide for the Care and Use of Laboratory Animals sets the standards for care and housing that must be provided to animals in PHS-funded studies.

-Almost all animals in laboratories suffer to one degree or another from the stress of confinement, but they do not all experience pain or even distress as a result of experimental procedures.
-In 2019 (the most recent year that data is available), the USDA reported that nation-wide, of warm-blooded animals in laboratories covered by the AWA, 15% were held in laboratories but not used in research; 56% were used in research and experienced no pain and did not receive pain drugs; 24% were used in research and experienced pain and received pain drugs; and the remaining 5% were used in research and experienced pain and did not receive pain drugs.
+While almost all animals in laboratories suffer to one degree or another from the stress of confinement, they do not all experience pain or even distress as a result of experimental procedures.
+In 2019 (the most recent year that aggregated data is available), the USDA reported that nationwide, of animals covered by the AWA, 15% were held in laboratories but not used in research; 56% were used in research and experienced no pain and did not receive pain drugs; 24% were used in research and experienced pain and received pain drugs; and the remaining 5% were used in research and experienced pain and did not receive pain drugs.
 The total number of AWA-covered animals either kept for research or used in research in 2019 in the United States was 934,771.
 The total figure is likely drastically higher, as around 95% of animals used in research are not covered by the AWA, and therefore are not accounted for.

-In 2019, the USDA reported that 92,130 AWA-covered animals were held and used in research facilities (latest year that data is available).
+In 2019, the USDA reported that 92,130 AWA-covered animals were held or used in Massachusetts-based companies or facilities (latest year that data is available).
 Of those, 8% were held in laboratories but not used in research; 72% were used in research and experienced no pain and did not receive pain drugs; 19% were used in research and experienced pain and received pain drugs; and the remaining 1.2% were used in research and experienced pain and did not receive pain drugs.
 Again, these figures include only the roughly 5% of animals for whom there are reporting requirements.
-If all animals were accounted for, the likely number of vertebrates used in Massachusetts for research in 2019 would be around 1.5 million.
+If all animals were accounted for, the likely number of vertebrates used by Massachusetts-based companies for research and other scientific purposes in 2019 would be around 1.5 million.

 While some laboratory animals die as a result of experimental procedures, most are euthanized for postmortem examination or when they are no longer needed.
 Many animals are simply kept in laboratories until they are needed, where conditions can be just as poor as for animals actively being used.
 In a notorious example, in 2022, the government seized over 4,000 beagles from Envigo, a Virginia facility that breeds dogs for research, and after further investigation shut down the company entirely.